-The layer depths extracted from the p50 statistics at each seismic trace lack spatial continuity for two reasons: 1) noise in the seismic traces feeding the inversion, and 2) sampling error in the MCMC ensemble, which will usually scale like $N^{-1/2}$ if the ensemble has N samples, but may central limit more slowly if the posterior contains many modes and/or the modes have eccentric shapes (like pinchouts, which are 'half-Gaussians').
+The detail of what happens with the statistics near the pinchout is interesting.
+Fig. 4 shows the histogram of the layer-2 thickness computed from exhaustive (5000 realisations) samples at four of the The layer depths extracted from the p50 statistics at each seismic trace lack spatial continuity for two reasons: (1) noise in the seismic traces feeding the inversion, and (2) sampling error in the MCMC ensemble, which will usually scale like $N^{-1/2}$ if the ensemble has N samples, but may central limit more slowly if the posterior contains many modes and/or the modes have eccentric shapes (like pinchouts, which are 'half-Gaussians').
 The example above, with only 100 realisations, can be expected to have substantial sampling noise (in practice, more realisations would be generated to reduce this).
-Fig. 5 shows what the median model extracted from these samples will look like in both time and depth.